Bridge numbers and meridional ranks of knotted surfaces and welded knots: Meridional Rank and Bridge Number of 2-Knots

-Theorem \ref{thm:nonadditivity} below is the main theorem of this section and proves that the meridional rank of a connected sum of $n$ 2-knots can achieve any value in between the theoretical bounds given by Proposition \ref{prop:connectsum}.
-Thus either the bridge number also fails to be (-1)-additive for these examples, or the meridional ranks of these knotted spheres are strictly less than their bridge numbers.
+Theorem \ref{thm:nonadditivity} below proves that the meridional rank of a connected sum of $n$ 2-knots can achieve any value in between the theoretical bounds given by Proposition \ref{prop:connectsum}.
+Thus either the bridge number also fails to be $(-1)$-additive for these examples, or the meridional ranks of these knotted spheres are strictly less than their bridge numbers.

 \nonadditivity*

 \nonaddcorollary*